Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection: Background and Related Work

-In terms of distributional convergence \cite{biau2015lectures} and empirical process analysis \cite{portier2021nearest}, kNN has been notable.
-Convergence rates under conditions like Lipchitz in the regression function are well established \cite{gyorfi2002distribution}, with modified conditions explored for optimal prediction intervals \cite{gyorfi2019nearest}.

-While the primary focus in statistical modeling has been on conditional mean estimation, recent advancements have turned towards conditional variance estimation, particularly in low-dimensional spaces.
-This shift was initially spurred by the development of Conditional U-statistics, as introduced by Stute \cite{stute1991conditional} and furthered by various two-step methods (see for example \cite{muller1993variance, padilla2022variance}).
-Additionally, in the realm of conditional distribution estimation \cite{dombry2023stone}, kNN models have not been extensively explored within a semi-parametric framework \cite{kosorok2008introduction}, which is a key aspect of our proposal.
-Our methods also uniquely incorporate variable selection and optimal tuning of smoothing parameters.
+Although its traditional focus has been on conditional mean estimation, recent research has increasingly considered conditional variance estimation, especially in low-dimensional settings.
+This shift was motivated by the development of conditional U statistics \citep{stute1991conditional} and two-step estimation methods \citep{muller1993variance, padilla2022variance}.
+However, \textit{k}-NN methods have rarely been explored within a semiparametric framework for conditional distribution estimation \citep{dombry2023stone, kosorok2008introduction}, which is a key focus of our work.